JasonBock/Rocks/docs/Overview.md

 Note that all mocks generated with Rocks are strict.
 That is, if you didn't set up an expectation for the `TargetAction()` call, the `Verify()` call would fail with a `VerificationException`.
 This exception type provided details on why verification failed.

 With 9.1.0, Rocks now includes a refactoring that makes it easier to create a `[Rock]` definition.
-If your cursor is on an identifier name, a type definition, or a parameter, you can use your IDE to invoke a refactoring.
+If your cursor is on an identifier name, a type definition, or other elements in your code, you can use your IDE to invoke a refactoring.
 The following screenshot shows you what this looks like in Visual Studio:

 ![using refactoring in VS](./Refactoring%20in%20Visual%20Studio.png)

+The target type will depend on where your cursor is in the file.

 You can define a `<RocksAttributeFile>` project property to specify a file that the `[Rock]` definition will be created (you'll also need to define that property name using `<CompilerVisibleProperty>`).
 If you don't do this, the new definition will be created in the same file where the refactoring was invoked.
 For an example, look at the `Rocks.Scenarios.csproj` file in the `Rocks.Scenarios` solution with the Rocks repository.